 A healthy diet is essential for women because it can help prevent chronic diseases and promote overall health.
 Women have specific nutritional requirements, and their diets should include adequate calcium, iron, folate, and other essential nutrients.

-Women’s nutritional needs differ due to the changes that occur throughout their lives.
-A woman’s body goes through various stages that require different nutrients, from puberty to pregnancy and menopause to ageing.
-Here are some essential nutrients that women should consume:
+Women’s nutritional needs differ due to changes throughout their lives.
+A woman’s body goes through various stages that require different nutrients, from puberty to pregnancy and menopause to aging.

 Calcium